David Mallett: "Garden Song"

 Mallett walked around the yard humming it.
 The next day, he wrote the second verse at a friend’s house.
-Being only the third or fourth song he'd written, Mallett regards "Garden Song" as a gift, one that altered the course of his life.
-It was recorded by John Denver, Pete Seeger, Peter, Paul and Mary, and other acts.
+Being only the third or fourth song he'd written, Mallett regarded "Garden Song" as a gift, one that altered the course of his life.
+It was recorded by John Denver; Pete Seeger; Peter, Paul and Mary; and other acts.
 The song is likely why the University of Maine gave Mallett an honorary degree in 2014.

 Performance

-Mallett frequently performs with violinist Susan Ramsey and bassist Michael Burd, with sound by Tom Gordon.
-He has recorded 17 albums, including The Fable True in 2007, based on Thoreau's last expedition in 1857. and Alright Now a collection of songs including "Beautiful," dedicated to his daughter Molly.
+Mallett frequently performed with violinist Susan Ramsey and bassist Michael Burd, with sound by Tom Gordon.
+He recorded 17 albums, including The Fable True in 2007, based on Henry David Thoreau's last expedition in 1857 and Alright Now a collection of songs including "Beautiful", dedicated to his daughter Molly.

-He has performed in town halls and folk clubs across America and Europe in addition to major venues such as Barns of Wolf Trap, Newport Folk Festival, and Prairie Home Companion.
+He performed in town halls and folk clubs across America and Europe in addition to major venues such as Barns of Wolf Trap, the Newport Folk Festival, and Prairie Home Companion.
 The Bangor Daily News recognized him as one of the 58 most memorable Mainers of the 20th Century.
 The readers of Folkwax voted him "2003 Artist of the Year" and his album Artist in Me as "2003 Album of the Year".

+Death

+Mallett died from cancer on December 17, 2024, at the age of 73.

 Legacy

 His sons, Will and Luke, perform as The Mallett Brothers Band.
-The Mallett Brothers Band have a new album, "Live in Portland, Maine" available March 2019.
+The Mallett Brothers Band released the album, Live in Portland, Maine, in March 2019.

+Mallett inspired many other Maine musicians and artists.
+Singer-songwriter Anni Clark said "He paved the way for many of us here in this little state of Maine.
+He gave us hope and told us that we could make a difference if we wrote and shared our words in music,” and that he encouraged people “to slow down … to see, hear, taste, embrace & share the simple & good things in life.”